xaviersalazar/check-exercises/README.md

-# check-exercise
+# check-exercises

 A small program that checks for your missing assignments

-**Currently only works for our first grading period*
+**Currently shows all missing exercises from the entire curriculum*

 ## Requires
 Before you run the script, you need to install: